By Jerry Del Priore

 As far as scoring and playmaking goes, Smith said, “Bailey and Drummond, that’s going to be the difference, with Chrishanta Hunt, if she shows up every game, that will be the difference, too.”

 But Smith believes senior Kemisha Frederick will be the team’s X Factor, providing the experience the Lady Chiefs will need during crunch time because she’s battle-tested.

-“She’s our glue, because she has experience,” the longtime coach said.
-“She knows what it feels like to win, she knows what it feels like to go through those loses.
+“She’s our glue because she has the experience,” the longtime coach said.
+“She knows what it feels like to win, she knows what it feels like to go through those losses.
 She’s been here for a while.”

 Drummond led the charge for Canarsie with 21 points, with Bailey and Hunt adding 16 and seven in the victory.

 The Lady Chiefs begin the regular PSAL campaign on Tuesday, December 6th at 4:30 p.m. against host Wingate Educational Campus.